We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 We are part of a collaborative research institute with The University of Queensland and founding partner of the Translational Research Institute

-Mater will now allow up to two visitors for all patients across all hospital facilities (including Central and North Queensland).
+In line with direction from the Chief Health Officer, Mater is now allowing up to two visitors for all patients across all hospital facilities during visiting hours.
 Screening requirements will remain in place for anyone entering any hospital facility.
 Records of all visitors will still be required to be kept and managed by door management staff and those on clinical wards.

 Visitors may include children under the age of 16 however will exclude anyone who has: